 Thousands of smaller satellites (constellations) are launched into the low-earth-orbit to work together and operate effectively as one.
 Large constellations are required to achieve global coverage given their location relative to Earth.
 Since LEOs are closer to the Earth, they cover less territory because of the limited field of view from the antennas onboard each spacecraft.

 Q3.
 How are these LEO satellites different from traditional satellites?

 Traditional commercial satellites have been GEO satellites.
 These satellites are fixed at a position on the GEO belt moving with the Earth as it rotates.
-It is positioned at a very large distance from the Earth (must larger than LEO).
-Because of this, the satellite can cover larger areas of land mass and bodies of water.
-Some of the main limitations of GEO satellites as opposed to LEO SATs include:
+It is positioned at a very large distance from the Earth (much larger than LEO).
+Because of this, the satellite can cover larger areas of landmass and bodies of water.
+Some of the main limitations of GEO satellites, as opposed to LEO SATs, include: